7 genera

 Flowers: April - May

-Distribution: Widely distributed throughout much of Washington; British Columbia south to Calfornia, east to the Rocky Mountains of Canada and the U.S.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Calfornia, east to the Rocky Mountains.

 Habitat: Moist to dry, usually sandy soil, low to moderate elevations.